 I wanted to travel by train across the Eurasia continent from Russia to Portugal.
-But there wasn’t enough time to travel and I had been to Portugal in 1999.
-Anyway, I selected Chinese Eastern Railway, not Siberian Railway.
+Even so, there wasn’t enough time to travel and I had been to Portugal in 1999.
+Anyway, I selected the Chinese Eastern Railway, not the Siberian Railway.

 BTW, visa application for Russia was very difficult to get.
 I had to submit a precise itinerary and train tickets.
 I even need reference letters from the hotel where I booked.
 At last travel agent helped me to get the visa. *29/8/10

 Chinese Eastern Railway connects Vladivostok in Russia and Harbin in China.
-And I started from Vladivostok.
-I went around the city.
+I started my journey from Vladivostok.
+First, I went around the city.
 Russian architecture was different from European ones.
 These buildings were painted in pastel colours, and were charming.
-Besides, development had been progressing for the APEC summit in 2012.
+The view of the bay from the hill was very nice.
+Development had been progressing for the APEC summit in 2012.

 BTW, no matter what others say, local cuisine such as borsch and pirozhki were very tasty. *30/8/10

 The previous evening, my train left at Vladivostok and stopped at Ussuriysk.
 I didn’t know why, but the train stayed there for a night.
 After sunrise, the train ran again.
-At the border, passengers got off once and the train changed all its railway wheels for China, because the track gauge in China was different from Russia.
-I waited for 6 hours in Grodekovo, then I passed a departure inspection.
+Passengers got off once at Grodekovo on the border and the train all changed to railway wheels for China, because the track gauge in China was different from Russia.
+I waited for 6 hours for the immigration inspection and departure, seeing cargo trains from the pedestrian bridge.

 BTW, the border buffer zone’s forest was wide. *31/8/10

 Finally, the train reached Suifenhe.
 I got off the train and went to Chinese passport control.
 I was very worried if I would be able to pass immigration, because there was China.
-I remembered the last trip to Morocco.
+I remembered the last trip to Morocco, but I got a stamp without incident.
 As the train stopped there for 4 hours, I went to the city centre.
-Many local people set off firecrackers.
-I felt Chinese were active.
+Many locals set off firecrackers.
+It suddenly turned lively from quiet Russia.
+Chinese were active.
 Anyway, the train arrived in Harbin in the morning.

 BTW, so many countries, so many customs. *1/9/10